chinapedia/wikipedia.abstract.en/Page/Centriole.md

 Centrioles are present in the cells of most eukaryotes, for example those of animals.
 However, they are absent from conifers (pinophyta), flowering plants (angiosperms) and most fungi, and are only present in the male gametes of charophytes, bryophytes, seedless vascular plants, cycads, and ginkgo.[3][4]

 Centrioles are typically made up of nine sets of short microtubule triplets, arranged in a cylinder.
 Deviations from this structure include crabs and _Drosophila melanogaster_ embryos, with nine doublets, and _Caenorhabditis elegans_ sperm cells and early embryos, with nine singlets.[5][6]
-Cross-section of a centriole showing its microtubule triplets|200px|right

 The main function of centrioles is to produce cilia during interphase and the aster and the spindle during cell division.